 |Academic fees:||€1650* read more about what is included.|

-|Housing fee:||€ 500 and €75 refundable deposit.
+|Housing fees:||€650* and a €75 refundable deposit.
 For more information, see Housing and practical matters.|

-|Who is this programme for?||For current university students (Bachelors and Masters) in the arts and social sciences with an interest in sexuality studies.
+|Who is this programme for?||Students should be in good academic standing to participate in the summer school.
+For current university students (Bachelors and Masters) in the arts and social sciences with an interest in sexuality studies.
 For working professionals with a desire to continue their education in this field.|

-This three-week summer course provides a thorough interdisciplinary exploration of central texts and key concepts in the studies of sexuality and gender in the social sciences.
-This programme is an excellent opportunity for emerging scholars in the field of sexuality and gender to connect to peers.
-Our experienced staff help students to strengthen their academic identity in both formal and informal sessions, inside and outside the class room.
+In this summer school, we will study how the above-mentioned concepts impact our relationships within society in myriad ways.
+Our experienced staff helps students to strengthen their academic identity in both formal and informal sessions, inside and outside the class room.
 Amsterdam and its sexual subcultures will be explored through field assignments, as well as related excursions to various venues throughout the city.